 If you don’t currently have a lot of anticipated medical expenses, or you believe you can pay for your medical expenses out of your cash flow, then you may decide to invest your HSA funds much as you would invest in an IRA.
 That means you can gear your investments more toward equities such as stocks, mutual funds, or ETFs.

-Whichever method you choose, be sure to reevaluate your HSA needs on a regular basis.
-If your situation changes and you may need access to the funds in the near future, then you may wish to change your asset allocation in your HSA toward more of a cash equivalent to preserve the value for when you need the funds.
+Whichever method you choose, be sure to reevaluate your HSA needs regularly.
+If your situation changes and you may need access to the funds shortly, then you may wish to change your asset allocation in your HSA toward more of a cash equivalent to preserve the value for when you need the funds.
 And the best part—because your HSA investments are tax-deferred, you won’t have to pay taxes on gains when you make trades inside your HSA account.
 So you can run up the score and let your HSA investments compound over time, then convert some or all of the funds to cash equivalents when you want to take some money off the table, or preserve the value for use in the near future.

 In other words, you can invest in your HSA as you would invest in an IRA.
 But don’t take too much risk with funds you may need soon!